 Following a Thames Valley Police investigation, a man has been sentenced for drug offences in Reading.

-Derek Sarfo, aged 24, of Kennet Side, Reading, pleaded guilty to two counts of possession with intent to supply a controlled drug of class A, namely heroin and cocaine and one count of breach of a suspended sentence in a hearing at Reading Crown Court on 28 April 2023.
+Ionut Budur, aged 33, of no fixed abode, pleaded guilty to two counts of possession with intent to supply a controlled class A drug, namely crack cocaine and heroin, and one count of possession of an offensive weapon at a previous hearing on 27 July.

 At Reading Crown Court on Thursday (9/11), Budur was sentenced to two years and eight months in prison.